Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 Controlled Access To The Data and Resources

 Data security and user privacy are one of the biggest concerns for any organization.
 When you are sharing any of your data or your application features, the point of concern is what you should share and what not!
-For example, when a mobile app is allowing you to log in through Facebook, Facebook does not share all your information or activity with the app, rather it provides basic information such as name, age, gender, etc with your permission.
+For example, when a mobile app is allowing you to log in through Facebook, Facebook does not share all your information or activity with the app, rather it provides basic information such as name, age, gender, etc., with your permission.

 API also made it easy for the developers to access your system resources.
 If an app wants to know your location then it would simply use the location API which is publicly available.